C45tr0/install-cni-ipvlan-vpc-k8s/README.md

 # Install cni-ipvlan-vpc-k8s

-A Golang/Alpine based image to install cni-ipvlan-vpc-k8s with.
+A Alpine based image to install cni-ipvlan-vpc-k8s with.
 The binaries (linux/amd64) are installed in /shared volume which you can mount on host's installation directory.

 # Usage Examples